malik111110/sentient-core-optimisation/.documents/hackathon/PITCH_DECK_OUTLINE.md

 # Sentient Core - Pitch Deck Outline ('Raise Your Hack')

-**Objective:** To present a compelling overview of the Snoob-Dev platform, its adaptation for the hackathon, how it addresses three sponsor tracks (Vultr, Prosus, Qualcomm), and its innovative use of sponsor technologies (Meta/Groq, Fetch.ai, Coral Protocol).
+**Objective:** To present a compelling overview of the Sentient Core platform, its adaptation for the hackathon, how it addresses three sponsor tracks (Vultr, Prosus, Qualcomm), and its innovative use of sponsor technologies (Meta/Groq, Fetch.ai, Coral Protocol).

 ---